Potokar1/k8s-research/docs/entry1.md

       chartPath: charts/civ
 ```

-By referencing the helm chart in the `skaffold.yaml` file, we can use `skaffold run` to deploy the helm chart to the Kubernetes cluster with a single command.
+By referencing the Helm chart in the `skaffold.yaml` file, we can use `skaffold run` to deploy the Helm chart to the Kubernetes cluster with a single command.

 ### Golang